 This article will explore statistical significance in marketing, why it matters, and how marketers can measure statistical significance to improve their marketing efforts.
 We will cover the steps required to set up a valid A/B split test, how to measure the statistical significance of the results (click the link to jump to the calculator), and discuss why it’s important.
 And we will touch on the wonky bits, but don’t worry, while we’ll highlight why something is important, we won’t get too far into the weeds.

 Statistical significance is a term that’s often talked about, but not everyone understands what it means or why it’s important.
 In simple terms, statistical significance refers to whether the results of an experiment or study are due to chance or are actually meaningful.
 This is important because if the results are insignificant, the marketer cannot be confident that what’s shown in the test will lead to the desired outcome.
 To determine whether a result is statistically significant, a marketer will usually perform a statistical test, which will take into account the sample size, the variability of the data, and the confidence level desired.

-Why is Statistical Significance Important to Marketers?
+Why is Statistical Significance in Marketing Important?

 Common Mistakes in Statistical Analysis

 Some of the key factors to consider include sample size, variability of the data, and the level of confidence desired.

 A small sample size is the most common error.
 When marketers calculate statistical significance, larger sample sizes are more likely to produce reliable results when testing an alternative hypothesis.
 This is because larger samples reduce the impact of random variation, increasing the results’ accuracy.